 I use the website esimdb.com when I buy an eSIM.
 It’s like a search engine for online eSIM vendors.
 It gets paid a commission by the vendors.
 I’m not affiliated with it.
 I use it only because it includes a wide selection.

-For my typical usage while traveling, 1 GB per week is plenty when hotels have Wi-Fi.
+For my typical usage while traveling, 1 GB per week is plenty when hotels have Wi-Fi and I pre-download offline maps.
 I’m going to Quebec, Canada, for a week. esimdb.com shows multiple vendors that sell a 1 GB eSIM for about $2.

 Many eSIMs support top-ups.
 If you need more data than the amount you originally bought, you can go back to the eSIM vendor and pay more to add more data to your eSIM. eSIMs are quite inexpensive anyway.
 A 1 GB eSIM for Canada costs about $2.
 A 2 GB eSIM costs about $4.
 If I don’t want the hassle of possibly running out, paying $4 versus $2 is a rounding error in travel costs.